How to Get on Spotify Playlists in 2026 Without the “Payola”

 1. Canvas Videos

-So, what works best?
+Spotify for Artists data shows the Canvas video feature (3-8 second looping videos) can increase listener retention by 5-20%.
+What actually works?
 Visual loops that match your track’s emotional tone.
 Not literal music videos, you haven’t got the time anyway in 8 seconds.
 Think abstract visuals, textures, or simple motion graphics that complement the mood.
 Consider creating a canvas for every release.
 Even a simple loop signals to Spotify that you’re invested in the platform feature.

 2. Metadata Precision